-People and buildings are our biggest assets in the church, as God invites us to go in the strength we have and be part of His plan to bring His Kingdom to earth as it is in heaven, all redeemed under Christ.
+People and buildings are our biggest assets in the life of the church, as God invites us to go in the strength we have to unite with Holy Spirit and be part of God's Kingdom coming to earth as it is in heaven, all redeemed under Christ.

-This research report focuses on one aspect of this - buildings.
-Its aim is to provide inspiration for parishes seeking to realise the potential of church building(s) for mission and ministry, rejoicing in what we have as a Diocese and what can be done to cherish our building assets as part of community and national life.
+This publication focuses on one aspect of this - the dynamic of places and spaces, (church buildings and halls), within mission and ministry.
+It aims to provide learning and inspiration for parishes seeking to realise the potential of their buildings, and to rejoice in what we have as a Diocese and what can be done to cherish this resource as part of local and national life.